riyons/nextjs-centralized-error-handler/README.md

     // Throws a custom BadRequestError with a specific error message to inform the user throw new BadRequestError("Name is required.");

-    // Alternatively, you could use the default error message, which is:
+    // Alternatively, using the default error message:
     // throw new BadRequestError();
-    // Defaults to: "It seems there was an error with your request.
-Please check the data you entered and try again."
   }
 };

 export default errorHandler(handler);
 ```

-This approach not only reduces redundancy but also standardizes error responses, making it easier to maintain and extend error handling across the application.
+With `nextjs-centralized-error-handler`, you avoid repetitive error-handling code in each route.
+Instead, custom error classes and the `errorHandler` higher-order function provide centralized, consistent error responses, making the code easier to maintain and extend across the application.

----

 ## Features